jtiosue/jtiosue.github.io/pages/computerscience/probability-of-return-for-a-random-walker.md

 $$\partial_t \rho(x, t) = D \partial_x^2 \rho(x, t).$$

-More generally, one can imagine jmps of size $\delta$ that occur accoringing to some probability density function $p(\delta)$.
+More generally, one can imagine jumps of size $\delta$ that occur accoringing to some probability density function $p(\delta)$.
 In this case, the analysis is the same, but we'd find that

 $$D = \int_{-\infty}^\infty \frac{\delta^2}{2dt}\cdot p(\delta) d\delta.$$